astroDimitrios/git-working-practices/instructors/instructor-notes.md

 You can name this Project **Git & GitHub WP**.
 Give the `git-and-github-training` team permissions on the GitHub Project.

+### Timings

+You will find there is more content before the break than after.
+This means for a days workshop Episode 5 Review will spill over into the afternoon.

 ### [Introduction](../index.md)

 Use the following text as a guide for your intro,